 May 2012 — Kelley, a Tampa socialite, starts receiving harassing emails.
 The FBI begins investigating soon after.

 Summer 2012 — FBI agents determine that the email trail leads to Broadwell.
-They come across a private Gmail account using an alias that belongs to Petraeus.
+They come across a private Gmail account using an alias name that belongs to Petraeus.
 Emails between Petraeus and Broadwell lead agents to believe the two are having an affair.
 FBI Director Robert Mueller is notified.
 At some point during the investigation, the FBI interviews Petraeus and Broadwell.

 July 2012 — The affair between Petraeus and Broadwell ends, according to Petraeus' friend Boylan.